Rottnest Island Grand Tour Including Lunch and Historical Train Ride

 • 1

-This attraction is a significant icon representing the defence of Australia during World War II.
-Over the years it has been highlighted as a significant heritage site and features the defence facilities and mechanism that were in place to defend major Australian ports overwhelmed by warships during the war.
-Whilst on the Grand Island Tour you will have the opportunity to discover the hidden secrets of this attraction through a guided tour.
+Travel up to Oliver Hill by historic trolley train.
+Enjoy the view from the top and then take part in a guided tour around this historic attraction, representing the defence of Western Australia during World War II.
+Over the years it has been highlighted as a significant heritage site and features the defence facilities and mechanisms that were in place to defend major Australian ports overwhelmed by warships during the war.

 1 hour Admission ticket included